Should Spiritual Teachers Be Paid?

 Most important, see how both my confusion and my wisdom can be offered to benefit sentient beings.
 Watch it all cycle and cycle and in each and every case, let go and keep letting go.
 Commit again and again to the middle way.”

-I really appreciate this article on Spiritual Teachers and payment, very important issue for Spiritual Teachers everywhere.
+I really appreciate this article on Spiritual Teachers and payment, which is a very important issue for Spiritual Teachers everywhere.
 I invite you to share your experiences with Spiritual Teachers and payment.
 All perspectives offered respectfully are welcome.

 Other posts you may enjoy: